Reverse Cavities & Heal Tooth Decay With THESE 5 Steps!

 3. Avoid Food with Phytic Acid

-Found in grains, seeds, beans, and nuts, phytic acid when can consumed can damage oral health overtime.
-It blocks minerals necessary to maintain a healthy teeth.
-The acid itself creates an opposite affect by leaching minerals out of your bones and teeth.
+Found in grains, seeds, beans, and nuts, phytic acid when can consumed can damage oral health over time.
+It blocks minerals necessary to maintain healthy teeth.
+The acid itself creates an opposite effect by leaching minerals out of your bones and teeth.
 By avoiding high consumptions of any food containing phytic acid, can lead to cavities healing and keep teeth strong overtime.

-Note; Keep in mind that seeds and nuts are an important part of any healthy diet and phytic acid content varies greatly among plants depending on the type of seed, environmental condition, climate and soil quality.
+Note; Keep in mind that seeds and nuts are an important part of any healthy diet and phytic acid content varies greatly among plants depending on the type of seed, environmental condition, climate,

 2. Use Mineralized Toothpaste